 All in person and online talks will be livestreamed via Zoom for registered participants.
 We will not record any talks.
 For online talks, we try to accommodate time zone differences as much as possible.

-Posters will be presented in one or two dedicated sessions.
+Posters will be presented in two dedicated sessions.

 In person posters: We recommend bringing your poster in DIN A0 portrait format (84.1 x 118.9 cm), but smaller formats are also possible.
 There is no need to submit a digital version of your poster in advance.
 But you will have to print the posters yourselves.
 If you do not want to carry your printed posters with you, there are also some copy shops in Düsseldorf that offer poster printing.